Image

 What is the NCRF and Why We Need You

 The National Fish and Wildlife Foundation (NFWF) is seeking experts to provide external technical reviews of proposals seeking funding from the National Coastal Resilience Fund (NCRF).
-The NCRF is as annual grant program administered by NFWF, in partnership with the National Oceanic and Atmospheric Administration (NOAA) and other funding partners.
-The goals of the NCRF are to support planning, design and implementation of projects that advance nature-based solutions that both enhance the resilience of communities to coastal hazards (such as rising sea levels, flooding, and erosion) and improve habitats for fish and wildlife.
+The NCRF is as annual grant program administered by NFWF, in partnership with the National Oceanic and Atmospheric Administration (NOAA), the Department of Defense (DOD), and other funding partners.
+The goals of the NCRF are to support capacity building, planning, design and implementation of projects that advance nature-based solutions that both enhance the resilience of communities to coastal hazards (such as rising sea levels, flooding, and erosion) and improve habitats for fish and wildlife.
 With increased funding from the Bipartisan Infrastructure Law, NFWF will be making more than $400 million in funding available to support important coastal resilience projects across the U.S. over the next four years.

 To ensure that we are investing in the most meritorious projects, NFWF relies on a rigorous review process that can only be delivered with the support of expert external technical reviewers.
 Technical reviewers provide the regional insight and expert knowledge needed to evaluate the technical merits of proposals.